 Julia and Corazon von Rubenhof demonstrate the joy of a training partnership. |

 Rick has been Julia’s training partner since 2000 when he was hired as a paid trainer on the staff at Doberman Rescue Unlimited where Julia was the Training Director.
 He had helped DRU in the late 80’s with transport and as the “muscle” at the DRU dog tattoo clinics because of his ability to calmly deal with the large unruly dogs.
 When he returned from California in 2000 he contacted DRU to volunteer his time and was offered a paid trainer position that day by the President of DRU based on the performance and training of his dogs.
 Though Julia was extremely skeptical about taking on another trainer after spending too much of her time coaching the volunteer “trainers” that tend to flock to rescues and shelters, she was impressed with Rick’s extensive knowledge, commitment and ability.
-The partnership has grown beyond anyone's expectations into the finest dog training school in New England.
-Below is an interview with Rick that should provide a helpful look into his background and training philosophy. |
+The partnership has grown beyond anyone's expectations into the finest dog training school in New England. |

 Rick demonstrating the value of a good sit/stay command with Izzy. |